On this page:

 Retention and Disposal of Information Submitted at this Site

-Retention and disposal of electronically submitted information depend on the subject matter and is handled according to the principles of the Federal Records Act and the regulations and records schedules approved by the National Archives and Records Administration (NARA) General Records Schedules.
+Retention and disposal of electronically submitted information depend on the subject matter and are handled according to the principles of the Federal Records Act and the regulations and records schedules approved by the National Archives and Records Administration (NARA).

 We do not solicit information from children.
 If teachers or parents have questions or comments, they should contact an NRC Public Affairs Officer.